-- (1) Number of Shares of directors and executive managers include shareholding of spouse and children who have not attained of majority as well as related legal person in section 258. - (2) Not the executive managers defined by SEC's announcement.
+Remarks : (1) Number of Shares of executives include shareholding of spouse and children who have not attained of majority as well as related legal person in section 258.

+- (2) Number of Shares of executive - Not the executive managers defined by SEC's announcement.